-As part of our 20-year celebration for the 2020- 2021 school year, students, families, guides and alumni are sharing their Montessori story to highlight the impact of Starwood Schools education.
+As part of our 20-year celebration for the 2020- 2021 school year, students, families, guides and alumni are sharing their Montessori story to highlight the impact of Starwood Academy of Frisco education.
 The Molitor-Tuggle family (Duane Molitor, Melethia and Brian Tuggle with Taigen and Livia, Lower Elementary) have been enthusiastic supporters of our school for five years.
 This is their story:

 How did you find Starwood Academy of Frisco?

 I visited numerous schools and asked parents for suggestions.
 Starwood Montessori was highly recommended to me by two of my close friends who were mothers of Starwood students.
 My two children began there and transitioned to Starwood Academy when it opened.

 Why did you choose Montessori for your family?

 I chose Montessori because of what my friends and the Starwood staff shared with me about its differentiation and benefits.
 They described an experience that was opposite what my family had at another private preschool in Frisco where my 3-year-old son was regularly bitten and scratched by another student.
 My son's vocabulary was advanced, but most of his classmates couldn't talk.
 I watched the webcam daily and could see him sitting still at a table most of the time.
 He was bored with the materials and had few children to communicate with.
 The Head of School refused to move him to a more advanced class or provide more advanced materials in his class.
 All students were taught the same plan regardless of interests or comprehension.
 Also, the Head of School told the parents of the biting child about my son's injuries and agreed with his dad that boys will be boys.